Restore + Explore: Reflective Writing and Intuitive Collage

 Education and Visitor Center, Roger’s Classroom, and various garden locations

-During each workshop, instructor Kimberly Lee explores a different garden or work of art, followed by a nature-inspired creative writing prompt.
-As you connect with the beauty of the natural world, you’ll be encouraged to observe and reflect for inspiration and personal insight.
-Back in the classroom, we’ll continue the theme of each garden visit through intuitive collage-making, creating pieces that reflect your inner landscape.
-These collages will serve as a springboard for further journaling, deepening your connection to nature and your creative journey.
+During each workshop, participants will explore a different garden or work of art, followed by a nature-inspired creative writing prompt, all guided by instructor Kimberly Lee.
+As they connect with the beauty of the natural world, attendees will be encouraged to observe and reflect for inspiration and personal insight.
+Back in the classroom, participants will continue the theme of each garden visit through intuitive collage-making.
+These collages will serve as a springboard for further journaling, deepening the connection to nature and creativity.

 In-Person Class Ticketing Policies